Laravel-Backpack/docs/4.1/crud-tutorial.md

 You are now ready to go to ```your-app-name.domain/admin/tag``` and see your fully functional admin panel for ```Tags```.

 **Congratulations, you should now have a good understanding of how Backpack\CRUD works!** This is a very very basic example, but the process will be identical for Models with 50+ attributes, complicated logic, etc.

+If you do have complex models, we _heavily_ recommend you go purchase [Backpack DevTools](https://backpackforlaravel.com/products/devtools) right now.
+It's the official paid GUI for generating all of the above.
+And while you're at it, you can [purchase a Backpack license](https://backpackforlaravel.com/pricing) too 😉